 Many organizations are actively involved in the standardization that is evolving around the Internet of Things and its standardization has proven to be difficult.
 It is widely acknowledged that many standardization challenges need to be addressed for further spread of IoT.
 Issues include, but are not limited to, security, privacy, interfaces, data structures, and architecture.
-Because IoT covers everything from the pure technical level up to business processes and even political decisions, there is no single standard (not even at the interface level) and as a result the world of IoT standards is completely fragmented.
-The urgent need for standardization and necessary improvements in interoperability are critical success factors for accelerated adoption of IoT systems.
-This section provides an overview of the IoT related technical committees and standards currently active in the recognized Standardization Organizations to fill the gap in IoT standardization.
+Because IoT covers everything from the pure technical level up to business processes and even political decisions, there is no single standard (not even at the interface level) and as a result the world of IoT standards is completely fragmented49.
+The urgent need for standardization and necessary improvements in interoperability are critical success factors for accelerated adoption of IoT systems50.
+This section provides an overview of the IoT related technical committees and standards currently active in the recognized standardization organizations to fill the gap in IoT standardization.
+Moreover, standards for Digital Trust related to Internet of Things are presented in section 4.4.2.2.

-&lt;sup>49] OECD, "OECD Digital Economy Outlook 2015," OECD Publishing, Paris, report, 2015
+49] OECD, "OECD Digital Economy Outlook 2015," OECD Publishing, Paris, report, 2015

-&lt;sup>50] McKinsey, "The Internet of Things: mapping the value beyond the hype."
+50] McKinsey, "The Internet of Things: mapping the value beyond the hype."
 McKinsey Global Institute, 2015.